New guidance for including the OCDS in electronic procurement projects

 If governments include OCDS requirements in their specifications for e-GP systems, it will incentivize e-GP providers to develop products that will enable OCDS publication and to review structures of their internal databases to ensure good use of identifiers and classifications in line with OCDS requirements.

 Our guidance (here) includes a three-part template to help stakeholders develop their OCDS functional requirements when purchasing a new e-GP system or upgrading the functionality of an existing e-GP system:

 |Section of e-GP OCDS template||Purpose|

 |Section A. Request for bidder’s track record and their proposed methodology for implementing Open Contracting and OCDS||

 |Section B. General functional requirements – Open Contracting and OCDS||

-We have left the document open for comments so please let us know if you have any feedback.
-Let us know if you’re exploring the use of the Open Contracting Data Standard.
+Please let us know if you have any feedback and if you’re exploring the use of the Open Contracting Data Standard.
 We’re there to help.
 If you have questions or require implementation support, please do not hesitate to contact us at firstname.lastname@example.org.